No serious injuries in emergency landing near Fort McMurray airport

 Wood Buffalo Emergency Management Branch said it received a call around 5.35 p.m. about a small aircraft having engine trouble.

-Eight fire trucks and three ambulances rushed towards the small plane unsure where it would land.
+Eight fire trucks and three ambulances rushed toward the small plane, unsure where it would land.

 "They initially looked at landing on the highway, but the highway was too busy," Granger said.
 "So they attempted to glide in."

 The plane was approaching the airport from the south.
-It fell short of the runway by about half a football field, Granger said.
-It landed on a small service road near the runway.
+It fell short of the runway by about half a football field, Granger said, landing on a small service road near the runway.

 'Bumps and bruises'